What is "Google Membership Rewards"?

 To summarize, trusting the "Google Membership Rewards" scheme can lead to severe privacy issues, financial losses, identity theft, and other problems.

 Potentially unwanted applications can be responsible for rogue redirects to misleading, deceptive, and malicious sites (e.g., ones running the "Google Membership Rewards" scam).
-These apps usually appear legitimate and offer "handy" features, which are seldom operational.
+These apps usually seem legitimate and offer "useful" features, which are seldom operational.

-Furthermore, unwanted software can have heinous functionalities, and the functions can be in different combinations.
+Furthermore, unwanted software can have dangerous functions, deployed in different combinations.
 Adware-type PUAs deliver intrusive advertisement campaigns.
-The delivered pop-ups, banners, coupons, and other ads - cripple the browsing experience and endanger device/user safety.
+The delivered pop-ups, banners, coupons, and other ads diminish the browsing experience and endanger device/user safety.

-Once clicked on, intrusive adverts redirect to untrustworthy/dangerous websites, and some can download/install software stealthily.
-Another PUA type called browser hijacker operates by modifying browsers and limiting/denying access to their settings - in order to promote illegitimate search engines.
+Once clicked, intrusive ads redirect to untrusted/dangerous websites, and some can stealthily download/install software.
+Other PUAs called browser hijackers operate by modifying browsers and limiting/denying access to their settings in order to promote bogus search engines.

-Therefore, it is strongly recommended to remove all suspect applications and browser extensions/plug-ins without delay.
+Therefore, remove all suspect applications and browser extensions/plug-ins without delay.

 |Name||Google Membership Rewards pop-up|